Saturday, January 14, 2017

 Children’s Ministries at St. Andrew’s are offered for toddlers through 6th Grade, with lessons designed to help children apply timeless Bible truths to their lives.
 Children join the congregation for Holy Communion at The Peace.

-To learn more about Children’s Ministries, contact Val Bowser,Ddirector of Children's Ministries, at email@example.com.
+To learn more about Children’s Ministries, contact Tally Whitehead ,Director of Spiritual Formation, at firstname.lastname@example.org.

 Our Youth Ministries seek to introduce young people in 6th through 12th Grade to the spiritual habits of discipleship — daily Bible reading and prayer, regular attendance at Sunday worship and fellowship with a group of Christian peers.
-Bible study for youth is offered at 11 a.m.
+Bible study for youth is offered from 10:15 to 11 a.m.
 In addition, our youth gather regularly for fellowship and service activities.

 Anglican 4th Day